Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-As cited in the literature (section \ref{sec:RW}), deployed nodes used a wide variety of sampling rates (from 1 second to 10 minutes) without considering the implications on power consumption.
-None of the work found has explained the impact of varying the sampling period used on sensor calibration or on node power consumption.
-Therefore, in this experiment we explore the impact of the sampling period T$_{sen}$ and the number of samples collected N$_s$ on the model's accuracy, and the implications of the resulting duty cycles with respect to the power consumption of the sensing node.
-The different sampling strategies are simulated by subsampling the data sets measurements.
-Since reference values are available hourly, the periods T$_{sen}$ tested are less than or equal to one hour T$_{sen}{\leq}$1h.
+In this experiment, we explore the impact of the sampling period $\mathrm{T_{sen}}$ and the number of samples collected $\mathrm{N_s}$ on the model's accuracy, and the implications of the resulting duty cycles with respect to the power consumption of the sensing node.
+The different sampling strategies are simulated by subsampling the raw sensors' signals ($\mathrm{T_{sen}}{=}\,2\,\mathrm{s}$).
+Since reference values are available hourly, the periods $\mathrm{T_{sen}}$ tested are less than or equal to one hour $\mathrm{T_{sen}}{\leq}\,1\,\mathrm{h}$.
+We have obtained similar results for the three calibration models.
+For simplicity, we show the results using the MLR.